esa/cascade/README.md

 </p>

 Cascade is a C++/Python library developed to propagate the evolution of large number of orbiting objects while detecting reliably close encounters and collisions.
-It is coded in modern C++20 with focus on the efficency of the underlying N-body simulation with collision/conjunction detection.
+It is coded in modern C++20 with focus on the efficiency of the underlying N-body simulation with collision/conjunction detection.

 Installation